Small Bore Orifice for Gas Flow Calculator

 Try the simpler orifice calculation on our Bernoulli page if your parameters (for instance d/D, D, or ReD) are out of range.
 It is not as accurate, but won't give "parameter out of range" error messages.

-References for Small Bore Orifice for Gas Flow Calculation Top of Page
+References Top of Page

 American Society of Mechanical Engineers (ASME).
 2001.
 Measurement of fluid flow using small bore precision orifice meters.
 ASME MFC-14M-2001.